Note: I get commissions for purchases made through links in this post.

 The multi-coated lenses give you the best light transmission through the tube that is currently available.
 Vortex also added anti-reflective coatings to the exterior lens surfaces.
 This ensures that, instead of being reflected off those outer lenses, the light passes into the monocular where it will do you more good.

 The HD, extra-low dispersion (ED) glass in the Recce Pro gives you awesome resolution and color accuracy.
-In other words, what you want to see is what you’ll get.
+In other words, what you want to see is really what you’ll get.

 If you want to use the Recce Pro for hunting, you’ll be happy to know that it has an offset ranging reticle inside.
 It uses MRAD-based subtension lines so you can adjust for the range, holdover, and windage corrections.